MarauderXtreme/video-game-radiostation-playlists/Grand Theft Auto/IV/Liberty City Hardcore.md

 ## Titles

-[//]: # Use ✓ or ✗ to indicate if it is available on the specific platform

 Title                  | Artist          | On Spotify | On Apple Music
 ---------------------- | --------------- | ---------- | --------------
 A Day in the Life      | Murphy's Law    | ✓          | ✓